MicrosoftDocs/visualstudio-docs/docs/vsto/registry-entries-for-vsto-add-ins.md

 |All Other|*Root*\Software\Microsoft\Office\\*Office application name*\Addins\\*add-in ID*|

 > [!NOTE]
-> If the installer is targeting 64-bit Windows, it should include two registry entries, one under the *Root*\Software\Microsoft and one under the *Root*\Software\\**WOW6432Node**\Microsoft hive.
+> If the installer is targeting all users on 64-bit Windows, it is recommended that it includes two registry entries, one under the HKEY_LOCAL_MACHINE\Software\Microsoft and one under the HKEY_LOCAL_MACHINE\Software\\**WOW6432Node**\Microsoft hive.
 This is because it's possible for users to use either 32-bit or 64-bit versions of Office on the computer.
+>
+>If the Installer is targeting the current user, it does not need to install to the WOW6432Node because the HKEY_CURRENT_USER\Software path is shared.
 >
 >For more information please see [32-bit and 64-bit Application Data in the Registry](https://docs.microsoft.com/windows/win32/sysinfo/32-bit-and-64-bit-application-data-in-the-registry)